HarshdeepAthawale/Password-Security-Tool/README.md

 ## How It Works

 - **Password Strength Tester**: Enter a password (and optionally a username).
 The tool analyzes your password for length, character types, repeated characters, keyboard patterns, common substitutions, and inclusion of your username.
-It provides a strength rating and suggestions.
+It provides a strength rating, suggestions, and **shows the SHA-256 hash** of your password.

-- **Ethical Password Cracker**: Enter a password to see its SHA-256 hash.
-Try to "crack" the hash using a dictionary or brute-force attack.
-You can upload your own dictionary file for testing.
-The tool shows progress, attempts, and how long the attack takes.
+_SHA-256 is a cryptographic hash function commonly used to securely store passwords.
+This feature helps you understand how your password is transformed into a hash, which is what websites typically store instead of your actual password._

 ## Disclaimer